CoBrALab/MAGeTbrain/README.md

         mb run

    This uses the default settings to execute the necessary commands.
-In particular, it assumes you have access to a PBS batch queuing system, and uses the utility `bin/qbatch` to submit commands in batches.
-If you are running this on SciNet, you should no problems.
+In particular, it assumes you have access to a qbatch-enabled batch queuing system, and uses the utility `qbatch` to submit commands in batches.
+If you are running this on Niagara, you should have no problems.

    If you can also run MAGeT Brain using the GNU parallel on a single machine, like so: